appacitive/builder-docs/server/javascript/data-store/guides.md

 ### Get Connected Objects

-Consider `Jane` has a lot of friends whom she wants to invite to her marriage.
+Consider `Jane` has a lot of friends whom she wants to invite to her `marriage`.
 We can simply get all her friends who're of type `person` connected through a relation `friends` with label for jane as `me` and friends as `friend` using this search

 ```javascript
 //Get an instance of person Object for Jane